bartke/tributary/README.md

 # Tributary

-Simple **event stream processor** written in Go and Lua.
+Attempts of a simple **event stream processor** using Go and Lua.
 Tributary allows to create networks and define events that propagate through connected nodes.
 Network nodes process events and can engage external resources, can decrease or multiply inputs from their in to their out ports.
-Tributary networks are created and managed by a lua runtime that exposes networking primitives and allows for custom node manipulators that can be registered through the `tributary` module.
+Tributary networks are created and linked up by a lua runtime that allows custom node manipulators to be exposed through the `tributary` module.

 - flow based, isolates concurrently running network nodes
 - network nodes send events through Go channels through their in and out ports
-- networks can be created dynamically with a lua based runtime
+- networks can be created dynamically at run-time with a lua based vm

-Possibility of simple **sliding windows** and event aggregate and join queries using SQL Databases
+Possibility of simple **sliding windows** and event aggregate and join queries using external SQL Databases
-- includes examples for windowing and query pipelines using Gorm.
-Working with sqlite/mysql
+- examples for windowing and query pipelines using Gorm.
+Tested with sqlite/mysql
-  - implement sliding windows with time or limit based query conditions
+  - sliding windows with time or count based query conditions
-- clear window after alert successfully sent from next network node
-- filter outputs to avoid duplicates
+- rate limit or filter outputs for duplicates

 Example **use cases**
 - ingest customer actions from distributed systems that communicate event driven over a message bus
 - pipe aggregate customer actions back onto a message bus based on query criteria
 - send alerts to slack/telegram, http callbacks
-- start workflows based on aggregate customer actions
+- start workflows based on aggregated customer actions

-## Examples

-### Concepts
+## Concepts

 ![network](./example/scripted/network.svg)